-A recent Burger King advertisement has caused a stir for its claims about cows and methane portrayal of farmers, but it’s ended up with an outcome that’s a step in the right direction, according to many farmers and ranchers.
+A recent Burger King advertisement has caused a stir for its claims about cows and methane, and its portrayal of farmers, but it’s ended with an outcome that’s a step in the right direction, according to many farmers and ranchers.

 Burger King released a letter, dated July 21, announcing their new partnership in the Global Roundtable of Sustainable Beef, explaining the motives behind their recent ad, and apologizing to producers.

 The letter explains that their decision to include lemongrass as the feed additive to help reduce enteric methane emissions was based on promising but, as of yet, unpublished research from the Universidad Nacional Autonoma de Mexico (UNAM).
 Burger King wants to expand their testing of the feed additive to Latin America and Europe and also extend the amount of time the cow is fed lemongrass, the company says.

 RealAgriculture recently hosted Dr. Frank Mitloehner, professor and air quality specialist at University of California-Davis (UC-Davis), as a guest on a LIVE! segment, where he explained the reasoning and science behind this initial research.